 Leith Hill Music Festival is a competitive choral festival for amateur choirs in the Surrey area held over two days in April with a combined concert each evening.

-In addition, each year in March, the Festival hosts a performance of a major choral work, such as Messiah, or Bach’s St Matthews Passion.
-This year it is Haydn’s Creation.
+In addition, each year in March, the Festival hosts a performance of a major choral work, this year it was Haydn’s Creation.
+This event was open to members of the festival choirs and independent singers.
 This is accompanied by a full professional orchestra and top soloists and is open to members of the festival choirs and independent singers.

 Ges Ray, Chairman